NoroffFEU/development-platforms/svelte-case-study.md

 ## Setup

-I am using [vite](https://vitejs.dev/) to create a new svelte project, there is other way's than vite like degit and then rollup would be the default, but im not gonna get into that.
-If you want a full-fledged app framework you can also use [SvelteKit](https://svelte.dev/docs) it will also be utilizing vite.
-But since im only gonna build a simple front-end only site/app, i will use svelte (without kit).
+This case study will be utilizing [Vite](https://vitejs.dev/) to create a new Svelte project, there are other methods available, such as Degit and then Rollup would be the default, but this case study will not focus on those options.
+If you would like a full-fledged app framework you can also use [SvelteKit](https://svelte.dev/docs), which also utilizes Vite.
+But since I'm only gonna build a simple front-end only site/app, I will use Svelte (without kit).

-You start by navigating to the folder where you want to create the project, then open a terminal in the folder and type this command and hit enter.
+You start by navigating to the folder where you want to create the project.
+Then, open a terminal in the folder and type this command, and hit enter.

 ```
 npm init vite@latest
 ```

-You will then get prompted some options.
+You will then be prompted with some options.

-1. Write the name of the project or hit enter for default.
+1. Write the name of the project, or hit enter for the default.

-2. You will get options of frameworks, choose svelte.
+2. You will get options for frameworks, choose Svelte.

-3. you will get options for variant like javaScript, TypeScript or SvelteKit.
+3. you will get options for variants, like JavaScript, TypeScript, or SvelteKit.

-Im going to choose javascript for this project, feel free to choose whatever floats your boat.
+I'm going to choose JavaScript for this project, feel free to choose whatever you prefer.

-Go into the project folder `cd "name of your project"`.
+To go go into the project folder, use `cd "name of your project"`.
-Write this command in the terminal `code .` that will open the project in a new vscode session.
+In the terminal, type `code .` to open the project in a new VS Code session.

-open terminal and write these commands:
+Open your terminal and type these commands:

 ```
 npm i